FastComments/fastcomments-blog/src/content/(1-21-2022) FastComments Releases Server-Side Rendering.md

 ## How to Use It

-If you're using WordPress, the FastComments plugin 3.10.1 automatically adds support for SSR as a fallback for your users that browse with JS disabled.
+If you're using WordPress, the FastComments plugin version 3.10.1 automatically adds support for SSR as a fallback for your users that browse with JS disabled.

 For custom implementations, fetch the UI for a comment thread, simply call the `/ssr/comments` for that page: